How to Transfer a Car Title in Illinois

 - Under state law, every vehicle sold in the state that weighs less than 16,000 pounds or is less than ten years old must include an odometer disclosure statement (except for cars without an odometer.)

-- Notably, Illinois law does not need a bill of sale for private sales, albeit preparing one has several advantages.
+- Notably, Illinois law does not need a bill of sale for private sales, albeit preparing one has a number of advantages.

 What will you need?